kineticfire-labs/semver-multi/README.md

 # Architecture

+Figure 1 shows the system architecture of *semver-multi* as integrated into a CI/CD pipeline.
+The figure also illustrates the interaction of *semver-multi* with a CI server, such as Jenkins.

 <p align="center">
    <img width="75%" alt="semver-multi Architecture" src="resources/semver-multi-architecture.png">
 </p>
 <p align="center">Figure 1 -- semver-multi Architecture</p>

+*semver-multi* generates artifact-level version numbers in coordination with the CI server as follows:
 1. Developers push to the git server commits aligning to the [Conventional Commits specification](https://www.conventionalcommits.org/) and preferably enforced by git hooks (todo link)
    1. Server-side and/or client-side git hooks may be used.
-Server-side hooks are preferred since they are easier to enforce and more difficult to bypass.
+Server-side hooks are preferred since they are easier to install and enforce and more difficult to bypass.
 Client-side hooks may help the developer before server-side hooks come into play.
-Client-side may be the only option if server-side hooks cannot be installed.
+Client-side hooks may be the only option if server-side hooks cannot be installed.
-1. The CI server becomes aware of new commits to the repository such as through push notification, poll, or manual trigger
+1. The CI server becomes aware of new commits to the repository such as through a push notification, poll, or manual trigger
 1. The CI server retrieves the current contents of the repository by performing a `git checkout` or `git pull` of the repository
 1. A local version of the git repository is now on the filesystem with the CI server and accessible by *semver-multi*
 1. The CI server, in the course of building the project in the repository, requests that *semver-multi* generate version numbers for the build